(she, her, hers)

 In 2020, I launched a series of daily therapeutic yoga classes via Zoom for a community of committed Yoga Lovers, many of whom are active older adults.
 Yoga for Strong Bones and Core Yoga for Strong Bones classes are designed to stimulate bone density in key areas of vulnerability and eliminate movements that are potentially injurious to people with Osteopenia, Osteoporosis, Arthritis, and back pain.
 People of all ages attend the classes for joint mobilization, stretching, energizing yoga, strength, balance, and relaxation.

 I lead group classes of all levels.
 I enjoy working with people privately to customize sequences to suit each client’s needs according to personal interests, medical conditions and injuries.

 In my sessions, my mission is to get us all to move, breathe, find our joy, and feel connected and smart.

 You're in Good Hands

-I love learning and continue my education regularly, so I can be of the best service to others
+I love learning and continue my education regularly, so I can be of the best service to clients.

 I was not raised with yoga, but I like to joke that my first yoga training was in utero!
-For a few months, my parents practiced bhakti (devotional) yoga in an ashram in Texas.
-Just before I was born, they decided to return to their classical Midwest American backgrounds and moved back to Kansas.
+For a brief time, my parents lived on an Ashram and practiced bhakti (devotional) yoga.
+Just before I was born, they decided to return to their classical Midwestern U.S.A. lifestyle.
 But they named me "Chintāmaṇi" in memory of their special time in the spiritual community.